-The Canadian Tourism Commission ("CTC") is a Crown corporation of the Canadian government which was established to sustain a vibrant and profitable Canadian tourism industry; to market Canada as a desirable tourist destination; to support a cooperative relationship between the private sector and the governments of Canada, the province and the territories with respect to Canadian tourism; and to provide information about Canadian tourism to the private sector and to the governments of Canada, the provinces and territories.
+The Canadian Tourism Commission, doing business as Destination Canada ("DC"), is a Crown corporation of the Canadian government which was established to sustain a vibrant and profitable Canadian tourism industry; to market Canada as a desirable tourist destination; to support a cooperative relationship between the private sector and the governments of Canada, the province and the territories with respect to Canadian tourism; and to provide information about Canadian tourism to the private sector and to the governments of Canada, the provinces and territories.

-To meet these goals, the CTC collects, uses, and discloses personal information from individuals such as our business partners, travel agents, and individual travellers.
-The CTC is committed to respecting the privacy of all individuals who entrust us with their personal information.
+To meet these goals, DC collects, uses, and discloses personal information from individuals such as our business partners, travel agents, and individual travellers on its websites ("Web Sites").
+DC is committed to respecting the privacy of all individuals who entrust us with their personal information.

 Personal information is defined as any information, recorded or not, that is about an identifiable individual.
 Anonymous or aggregate information is not considered personal information and does not fall under the scope of this Policy.

 Personal information can be objective information such as your e-mail address or your country of residence, or it can be subjective information such whether you have plans to fly to Canada in the next six months or whether you enjoy skiing.

 The following is a list of the most common types of personal information which DC collects, uses, discloses and retains from the Web Sites: